kshitijkale12/Leveraging-Pretrained-Representations-for-Cross-Modal-Point-Cloud-Completion/README.md

 # Leveraging Pretrained Representations for Cross-Modal Point Cloud Completion

 This repository provides the official PyTorch implementation for our paper, **"Leveraging Pretrained Representations for Cross-Modal Point Cloud Completion"**.
-Our work introduces a novel image encoder that significantly improves the performance of the state-of-the-art EGI-Net framework.
+Our work introduces a novel image encoder that significantly improves the performance of the state-of-the-art EGIInet framework.

 [](https://www.google.com/search?q=https://arxiv.org/abs/your-paper-link-here)
 [](https://opensource.org/licenses/MIT)

-*Our Dual-branch Encoder fuses geometric cues from a depth estimator with semantic priors from a Vision Transformer, creating a powerful guide for the EGI-Net completion framework.*
+*Our Dual-branch Encoder fuses geometric cues from a depth estimator with semantic priors from a Vision Transformer, creating a powerful guide for the EGIInet completion framework.*

 -----